West Francia: Louis IV

-The last Carolingians: Lothair and Louis V
+Last Carolingians: Lothair and Louis V

+The Dukes of Lotharingia, first Conrad (son-in-law of Otto the Great) followed by Bruno, exercised hegemony in West Francia on behalf of the Ottonians, in conjunction with Ottonian widows Gerberga and Hadwig also exercising regencies over their minor sons Lothair.
+In Cologne, Bruno would convene assemblies with local magnates, similar to the assemblies of Burgundian magnates in Basle and the Italian assemblies in Verona and Constance.
+This Ottonian hegemony in West Francia, dependent on family ties, gradually weakened after the deaths of the Bruno in 965 and the death of Gerberga in 969.

-Louis' widow Gerberga of Saxony ruled as regent during the minority of their son Lothair in 954–959.
+Louis' widow Gerberga ruled as regent during the minority of their son Lothair in 954–959.
 The 13-year old Lothair inherited all the lands of his father.
 By this time they were so small that the Carolingian practice of dividing lands among the sons was not followed, and Lothair's brother Charles received nothing.
 In 966 Lothair married Emma, stepdaughter of his maternal uncle Otto I. Despite this, in 978 Lothair attacked the old imperial capital Aachen.
 Otto II retaliated by attacking Paris but was defeated by the combined forces of King Lothair and nobles, and peace was signed in 980, ending the Franco-German war.

 Lothair managed to increase his power, but this was reversed with the coming of age of Hugh Capet, who began forming new alliances of nobles and was elected as king in 987 after Lothair and his son and successor Louis V of France had both died prematurely, traditionally marking the end of the French branch of Carolingian dynasty as well as the end of West Francia as a kingdom.
 Hugh Capet would be the first ruler of a new royal house, the House of Capet, who would rule France through the High Middle Ages.